Be Unique or Be Ignored

 What’s the result of such big branding miscalculations?
 Customers, analysts, investors, and reporters will overlook, or ignore, your firm — because they don’t “get it” in 15 seconds.

 Invest in Be Unique or Be Ignored: The CEO’s Guide to Branding.
 Now.

 What You, the CEO, Will Learn From My Book

 |SPECIAL NOTE: You can “lend” this book to your VP of marketing, but I wrote it specifically for you: the CEO, the brander-in-chief.
 Just as you must understand Sarbanes-Oxley (accounting), Six Sigma (manufacturing), and Obamacare (HR, accounting, survival), you must understand branding — otherwise, you’ll make suboptimal, perhaps detrimental, decisions.|

-According to the Wall Street Journal, Steve Ballmer, Microsoft’s former CEO, asked Alan Mulally, CEO of Ford, how he had turned around the world’s #6 automobile manufacturer.
+According to the Wall Street Journal, Steve Ballmer, Microsoft’s ex-CEO, asked Alan Mulally, ex-CEO of Ford, how he had turned around the world’s #6 auto manufacturer.
 Mulally’s answer: teamwork and simplifying the Ford brand.

 Without simplicity, unique is impossible: your costs of sales, capital, and media will continue to rise.
 By heeding the principles in Be Unique or Be Ignored: The CEO’s Guide to Branding, you will simplify your brand.
 Order your copies now.

 PRAISE FOR MARC RUDOV